 Local, reputable and experienced

-It’s often ideal to work with contractors that have served your local community for a long time.
-These experienced businesses have withstood the test of time.
-They’re committed to the area in which they live and work.
-You want to trust they’ll be around to service your roof for years to come.
-An upstart or out-of-town roofer might not be around when you need them.
+It’s often ideal to work with experienced contractors that have served your local community for years, as these businesses have withstood the test of time.
+They’re committed to the area in which they live and work, so you can trust they’ll be around to service your roof for years to come as opposed to an upstart or out-of-town roofer who might not be around when you need them.

-Look for a roofing contractor factory-certified by major roofing manufacturers.
-GAF and Owens Corning are two examples.
-Every major manufacturer has a certification process that recognizes trusted contractors.
-These are the contractors they trust to install their roofing products the right way.
-They have a lot at stake when they offer warranties lasting decades.
+Look for a roofing contractor factory-certified by major roofing manufacturers such as GAF and Owens Corning.
+Every major manufacturer has a certification process that recognizes contractors who they trust to install their roofing products the right way.

-Homeowners seek roofing experts capable of safe, high-quality installations.
-OSHA regulations help to provide a safe environment for workers, residents and passersby.
-Contractors must comply with these requirements.
+You want a contractor who is capable of safe, high-quality installations.
+OSHA regulations help to provide a safe environment for workers, residents and passersby and contractors must comply with these requirements.
 Crews working high on rooftops must have the right safety equipment, and they must know how to use it.

 Contact CRS Today

 CRS roofing experts have delivered quality, reliability and value since 1977.
 We are proud to be factory-certified by both Owens Corning and GAF.
 CRS is a true full-service roofing company.
-We also offer certified inspections, periodic maintenance, emergency repairs and roof cleaning.
-We offer comprehensive attic insulation and ventilation services as well.
+We offer certified inspections, periodic maintenance, emergency repairs, roof cleaning, comprehensive attic insulation and ventilation services.